aerogo/aero/README.md

 ![Discord](https://puu.sh/y62bO/bfb44dbd11.png)

-## Work in progress
+## In development

-This is an on-going project.
-The documentation is lacking and API rework happens regularly to provide a better developer experience.
+This is an ongoing project.
 Use at your own risk.

 ---